-As noted in the CBLR Background section above, this temporary change provision will cease to be effective as of the earlier of the termination date of the National Emergency or December 31, 2020.
+As noted in the Background section, this temporary change provision will cease to be effective as of the earlier of the termination date of the National Emergency or December 31, 2020.
 The statutory interim final rule also includes a grace period.
 When this rule is in effect, the minimum leverage ratio under the grace period is equal to or greater than 7 percent.